Associate Professor of Christian Theology; Program Coordinator for the Seminary Track

 B.A., Humanities, The University of Houston; M.Div., Ph.D., The Southern Baptist Theological Seminary

 Martin grew up in Houston, Texas, and has served in various capacities before coming to Southern Seminary and Boyce College.
-He has raced cars, worked for NASCAR, ministered to college students in a local church at Texas A&M University, served on staff at The Council on Biblical Manhood and Womanhood, and served as professor of theology at Northland International University.
+He has raced cars, worked for NASCAR, ministered to college students in a local church at Texas A&M University, and served as professor of theology at Northland International University.

-He has written Bound for the Promised Land: The Land Promise in God’s Redemptive Plan (IVP, 2015) and “The Land Promise in Biblical and Systematic Theology” in Progressive Covenantalism (B&H, 2015), and has published articles and book reviews for various publications including the Journal of the Evangelical Theological Society, Trinity Journal, the Journal for Biblical Manhood and Womanhood, and The Gospel Coalition.
+He has written Bound for the Promised Land: The Land Promise in God’s Redemptive Plan (IVP, 2015), 40 Questions About Biblical Theology (with Jason DeRouchie and Andy Naselli; Kregel, 2020), “The Land Promise in Biblical and Systematic Theology” in Progressive Covenantalism (B&H, 2015), serves as co-editor of Short Studies in Systemic Theology (Crossway), and is currently working on The Person of Christ in The Complete Works of John Owen (Crossway, 2021).
+He has published articles and book reviews for various publications including the Journal of the Evangelical Theological Society, Trinity Journal, and The Gospel Coalition.
 He is a member of the Evangelical Theological Society and currently serves as a pastor at Clifton Baptist Church.
 Martin is married to Cindy and they have three children: Jonathan, Anna, and Benjamin.

 Ask A Professor

 Why do you love teaching at Boyce College?